h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 .. tabs::
    .. code-tab:: r R

-        # Building on the HDMA infogram code, we execute AutoML with all un-protected features,
+        # Building on the HMDA infogram code, we execute AutoML with all un-protected features,
         # and then we run AutoML with only the admissible features:

         # Admissible AutoML